psychoinformatics-de/ipsy-docs/content/pages/faq.rst

 The URZ has `VPN instructions`_ available.

-On macOS, the built-in Cisco VPN is more convenient than the official Cisco client that the URZ recommends.
+On macOS, the built-in Cisco VPN is more convenient than the official Cisco client recommended by the URZ.

   * Go to `System Preferences` -> `Network`
   * Click the `+` symbol in the lower-left corner